Need help with a crosley 516

 I disconnected the output transformer and it read 3 ohms.
 Also the voice coil moves freely.

-Mark H- Noob
+Mark H- New Member

-- Number of posts: 5
+- Number of posts : 5

-Registration date: 2011-11-28
+Registration date : 2011-11-28

 Re: Need help with a crosley 516